taufique-06/Microservice-Application/README.md

   3. Node Port is something that allows to test whether the kubernetes working or not.
 It is only for development purposes.
 We dont use it in prod env.
   4. A pod can communicate with another pod by using Cluster IP

+# Deploy the Platform Service in Kubernetes

+ 1. For that a folder callled K8S files is created.
+Inside that folder we created a .yaml file
+ 2. To deploy our yaml file which is called platform-deployment.yaml - kubectl apply -f <.yaml file name>
+ 3. Other commands line:
+  3.1: kubectl get deployments
+  3.2: kubectl get pods

+ 4. At this stage we have our service up and running but we have no way of accessing it.
+So creating a node port will give us the access.